conan-io/conan-io.github.io/_posts/2022-08-21-New-conan-release-1-51.markdown

         deps.generate()
         # overwrite the generated conan_boost.props
         # with just the components
-        # we want to use instead the whole package
+        # we want to use instead of all of them
         component_deps = textwrap.dedent(r"""
           <?xml version="1.0" ?>
           <Project xmlns="http://schemas.microsoft.com/developer/msbuild/2003" ToolsVersion="4.0">